snap-research/sds/README.md

 - [ ] Sometimes, we can have less raw index files that nodes.
 - [x] Missing fields should be populated in the dataloader or index meta or where?
 (I guess, they should automatically be filled with `None` in the index).

+### TODOs for V2.5
+- [ ] SQLite index instead of parquet.
+- [ ] Move synchronous batch-wise yielding to the `StreamingDataset` class using the round-robin assumption of torch dataloader iterating over workers.

 ### Running tests
 ```bash